-Table 4: Summary.
+Table4 Summary.

-a word-medial /g/ (and no other potential trigger).9 The second column shows whether each segment blocks rendaku.
+Table 4 provides a summary of what has been discussed in the paper.
+The leftmost column shows whether each segment triggers devoicing of geminates.
+Whether [ŋ] triggers devoicing of geminates is unclear, because there are no words with a voiced geminate and a word-medial /g/ (and no other potential trigger).\9 The second column shows whether each segment blocks rendaku.
 The third column shows whether they are phonetically voiced.
 The fourth column shows voicing in obstruents.
 The last column shows whether each sound is written with a diacritic mark in Japanese orthography.
-It seems that the last column matches the first two columns best.10
+It seems that the last column matches the first two columns best. \10

 Finally, there are a few ways to explicitly falsify the current proposal.
-One is that if some time in the future, a new sound starts to be expressed with a diacritic mark in the Japanese orthography system, then the current proposal predicts that that sound-whatever its phonetic property may be-will trigger Lyman's Law.
+One is that if some time in the future, a new sound starts to be expressed with a diacritic mark in the Japanese orthography system, then the current proposal predicts that that sound-whatever its phonetic property is-will trigger Lyman's Law.
 On the other hand, as long as that new sound is not a voiced obstruent, it is not predicted to trigger Lyman's Law, if Lyman's Law is to be characterized as OCP(+voice).
 Such a situation will provide a potential opportunity to tease apart the orthographic-based theory of Lyman's Law and the more traditional voicing-based theory of Lyman's Law.
-Another prediction is that pre-literate children would not show /p/-driven geminate devoicing, until they learn that /p/ in Japanese is written with a diacritic.
+Another prediction is that preliterate children would not show /p/-driven geminate devoicing, until they learn that /p/ in Japanese is written with a diacritic.
 These predictions, especially the latter, can be tested in future research.